 The Continuing and Professional Education Department at HCC also offers professional development, extension credit, opportunities to our community and corporate partners.

 Currently, the Early Childhood Inclusive Education Program offers contracted, extension credit to providers.
-To find out more, please contact Shelly Tomey from Early Childhood Education, located at BH 246, STomey@hcc.commnet.edu
+To find out more, please contact Shelly Tomey from Early Childhood Education, STomey@hcc.commnet.edu.

 For more information, please contact: